Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 I dont know if 13.5 breaks things again.
 So be carefull before you update.

+## 3. If you have updated the bios and want to use VoltageShift, you must enter the advanced bios menu and enable overclocking (its somewhere there, in the CPU/Power menu).
+If you dont that first, VoltageShift will not be able to offset the voltage.
+It took me many hours to find that out.

 ## This whole project would not be possible without the help and patience of: [marianopela](https://github.com/marianopela/Lenovo-Ideapad-S540-14IML-Hackintosh), [lietxia](https://github.com/lietxia/XiaoXinAir14IML_2019_hackintosh) and [Lorys89](https://github.com/Lorys89)

 # DISCLAIMER: